the-full-stack/website/docs/index.md

 ## Current Course

-We are teaching a major update of the course Spring 2021 as an official UC Berkeley course and as an online course, with all lectures and labs available for free.
+We have released a major update of the course in Spring 2021 as an official UC Berkeley course and as an online course, with all lectures and labs available for free.

 <div style="text-align: center; margin-top: 1em;">
-  <a class="md-button md-button--primary" href="/spring2021">🚀Spring 2021 Online Course🚀</a>
+  <a class="md-button md-button--primary" href="/spring2021/">🚀Spring 2021 Online Course🚀</a>
 </div>

 ## About this course